elizavetaiutina/rsschool-cv/cv.md

 ### About Myself

-I'm a begginer frontend developer.
+I'm a begginer frontend developer from St. Petersburg.
 I am currently studying JavaScript.
 I want to gain knowledge and skills that will be enough for employment in the company.

 ---